madnuttah/unbound-docker/doc/DETAILS.md

 If using structured directories uncomment the line `include: "/usr/local/unbound/conf.d/*.conf"` of this [`unbound.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf).

-You can verify the connection to redis in the `unbound.log` or by typing `docker logs unbound` in the shell:
+You can verify the connection to redis in the `unbound.log` or by typing `docker logs unbound` in the shell (for alternative methods like monitoring using the `redis-cli` consult the corresponding documentation):

 ```
 ...